Jef Scherens

-Joseph "Jef" Scherens (17 February 1909 – 9 August 1986) was a Belgian professional track cyclist, specializing in sprint where he won seven World Championships.
+Joseph "Jef" Scherens (17 February 1909 – 9 August 1986), better known as Poeske Scherens, was a Belgian professional track cyclist, specializing in sprint where he won seven World Championships.

 Biography

 Early life

 Jef Scherens was born in Werchter, the fifth child of the Felix Scherens-Regina Janssens family.
 Little Jef soon became 'Jefke', but also 'Poeterke'.
 In the Hageland, that was a name for a little goat or lamb that did not grow well.
 His fellow street rabble-rousers first distorted it into 'Poeter', which later became 'Poeske' (Flemish for "small cat").
 When Jef Scherens later turned out to be a very fast sprinter with a cat-like final jump, that nickname was given existence.

 From the age of five until the end of WWI, young Jef stayed with his family near Bordeaux, where he learned to speak French.
 At the end of primary school, the Committee for Vocational Orientation recommended that Jefke would go to work.
 So it happened: Jef worked in a leather factory and cycled up and down to Zaventem every day in group.
 That gave him the idea of trying out as a cyclist.
 His brother Giel, who was one year older, competed in the rookies.
 With one of his two racing bikes, Jef made his debut in a race in Betekom in 1926.
 That same year he won six victories and numerous places of honour.
 In 1927, he joined the Leuven Stoempersclub and won forty races in the newcomers' category.
 Because of the many successes, he decided to quit his job and put everything on cycling.
 The following year, he won 27 times among the juniors.
 In particular, his sprinting skills came to the fore.